veerendra2/prometheus-k8s-monitoring/README.md

 1. Get Username, Password and K8s API server IP from `~./kube/config`
 2. Get the `prometheus-pod.yaml` file from [here]() and change `api`, `username` and `password`
 3. `kubectl create -f prometheus-pod.yaml`
+4. Open the open `31909` in any nodes of your cluster
+5. Access UI http:<NODE_IP>:31909/graph

 ## Run the container
 ```